Shane-Deng/Methylation-Analysis_V-S/README.md

 # Methylation_project overview

 ## Aim
 This project is designed to advance our understanding of methylation patterns across genomes, specifically focusing on distinguishing between normal and cancerous methylation.
-The primary goal is to extract methylation locations from genetic data and utilize a machine learning model to differentiate between normal and cancerous methylation states.
+The primary goal is to extract methylation locations from genetic data and utilize a machine-learning model to differentiate between normal and cancerous methylation states.

 ## Components
-The project consists of two main components:
+The project consists of two main programs and some small programs:
-1. **Methylation Location Extraction**: A program developed to accurately identify and extract methylation sites from genetic sequences.
+1. **Methylation Location Extraction (unt_trimmed_bin_analysis_bam_v1.9.py)**: A program developed to accurately identify and extract methylation sites from genetic sequences.
 This involves analyzing genetic data to pinpoint specific methylation locations, which are crucial for understanding gene expression and regulation.

-2. **Machine Learning Model for Methylation Analysis**: A sophisticated machine learning algorithm trained to differentiate between normal and cancerous methylation patterns.
+2. **Machine Learning Model for Methylation Analysis (machine_methyl.py)**: A sophisticated machine learning algorithm trained to differentiate between normal and cancerous methylation patterns.
 By learning from a dataset of known methylation states, the model can classify new, unseen methylation sites, aiding in early detection and research of cancer.

-## Usage
-To effectively use this project, users should have a basic understanding of genetic methylation and machine learning principles.
-The methylation location extraction program requires genetic data as input, which it processes to identify methylation sites.
-The machine learning component then takes these sites as input to classify them into normal or cancerous categories.

-## Language,input,and output of this program,
+## Language, input, and output of this program,
-- We use Python3 as the programing lauguange
+- We use Python3 as the programming language.
-- You have to download the accesstion list from NCBI (https://www.ncbi.nlm.nih.gov/sra) that contains the string started with "SRR" or "ERR".
+- You have to download the accesstion list from NCBI (https://www.ncbi.nlm.nih.gov/sra) that contains the string starting with "SRR" or "ERR".
 - You will get the .csv output, which is a sheet of the location of the methylation

 ## Acknowledgments
-- We would like to express our gratitude to Dr. Robert Aguilar for his foundational work on SNP analysis program.
+- We would like to express our gratitude to Dr. Robert Aguilar for his foundational work on the SNP analysis program, our project builds upon his original code: https://github.com/crisprmax/SNP-identifier-Python
-- Our project builds upon his original code, [Link to Robert's Original Code or Project if available].
-His work has been instrumental in enabling further research and development in the area of methylation location extraction and analysis.

 ## License
 This project is licensed under MIT License: